Leannaland/HW22020/README.md

 First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
 How do you deliver this?
 Here are some guidelines:

-* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.
+I Created the following files(`index.html`, `portfolio.html` and `contact.html).

-* Using Bootstrap, develop your portfolio site with the following items:
+Using Bootstrap, I developed:

-   * A navbar
+-A navbar

-   * A responsive layout
+-A responsive layout

    * Responsive images